-Itching is usually only mild.
+Itching is usually only mild when it begins but can progress to become very itchy, with the skin bleeding as flaking occurs.
 Psoriasis only rarely affects general health apart from arthritis.
 A flare in a person’s psoriasis can, however, have a profound impact on an individual’s feelings of wellbeing and have a major impact on their way of life and daily activities.
 Once a person develops psoriasis it usually continues, although it may get better or worse over time and even seem to disappear for prolonged periods.

 Although no one single cause for psoriasis has been found, it is known that inherited factors are important.